scoskey/boisemathcircles.org/bmc-sessions/_posts/2014-10-18-picks-formula.md

 <li>Why does your formula work?
 First start with a simple rectangle and argue that it always works.</li>
 <li>Argue the formula works for the next simplest shape: a right triangle</li>
 <li>How can you adapt this argument to work for more complicated shapes?</li>
+<li>Try the formula on as huge and complicated a polygon as you can!</li>
 </ul>

 ## Handouts from the session